-Career Technical Education Participation
+Career Technical Education Participation (School Year 2007-08)

-This table displays information about participation in the school's CTE programs.
+This table displays information about participation in the school's career technical education (CTE) programs.

-Measure CTE Program Participation Number of pupils 38 Percent of pupils completing a CTE program and earning a high school diploma 97% Percent of CTE courses sequenced or articulated between the school and institutions of postsecondary education 32%
+Measure CTE Program Participation Number of pupils 1224 Students Percent of pupils completing a CTE program & earning a high school diploma 18% Percent of CTE courses sequenced or articulated between the school and institutions of postsecondary education 86%

-Courses for University of California and/or California State University Admission
+Courses for University of California and/or California State University Admission (School Year 2007-08)

-This table displays for the most recent year two measures related to the school's courses that are required for University of California (UC) and/or California State University (CSU) admission.
-Detailed information about student enrollment in and completion of courses required for UC/CSU admission can be found at the CDE Web site at http://dq.cde.ca.gov/dataquest/.
+This table displays, for the most recent year, two measures related to the school's courses that are required for University of California (UC) and/or California State University (CSU) admission.
+Detailed information about student enrollment in, and completion of, courses required for UC/CSU admission can be found on the DataQuest Web page at http://dg.cde.ca.gov/dataquest/.

-Indicator Percent Students Enrolled in Courses Required for UC/CSU Admission 59.7 Graduates Who Completed All Courses Required for UC/CSU Admission 20.5
+Indicator Percent Students Enrolled in Courses Required for UC/CSU Admission 67.1 Graduates Who Completed All Courses Required for UC/CSU Admission 26.1